JuliaIO/Tar.jl/README.md

 is written to the file or IO handle given.
 This skeleton file can be used to recreate an identical tarball by passing the `skeleton` keyword to the `create` function.
 The `skeleton` and `predicate` arguments cannot be used together.

+If `copy_symlinks` is `true` then instead of extracting symbolic links as such, they will be extracted as copies of what they link to if they are internal to the tarball and if it is possible to do so.
+Non-internal symlinks, such as a link to `/etc/passwd` will not be copied.
+Symlinks which are in any way cyclic will also not be copied and will instead be skipped.
+By default, `extract` will detect whether symlinks can be created in `dir` or not and will automatically copy symlinks if they cannot be created.

 ### Tar.list